shashank92/Esquisse/README.md

 Making games should be as simple as writing a few callback functions.
 This library is designed to help people do just that.

-Check out ExampleGame.java in examples to see a barebones program that handles mouse and key input, and has the update thread communicate with the draw thread through internal state variables.
+Check out ExampleGame.java in examples to see a barebones program that handles mouse and key input, and has the updater thread communicate with the rendering thread through internal state variables.

 updateState is invoked directly by the gameLoopInvoker Runnable. paintFrame is called by the gameCanvas, an internal object that has its own callback that is invoked by AWT's GUI rendering thread.
 The point of all this is that you get passed a Graphics2D instance which you can easily draw to the game window with.